-Applying to a program?
-Remember to include your application fee of: $110 per application.
+An application fee of $110 per application is required.
 For most of our programs you will be able to select a second choice program within the same application.

-Fees must be submitted each time an application is submitted.
+The fee must be paid at the time your application is submitted.
 Application fees are non-refundable and cannot be applied toward tuition.

 Admission Confirmation Deposit

 To guarantee your position in the program, you must accept your offer of admission and pay the Admission Confirmation Deposit within 45 days of your date of acceptance.

 All cheques, money orders, and drafts MUST have all of the following imprints by the bank:

 - bank account number

 For Canadian applicants, the most convenient method to pay your program deposit is online.

 |Fee Description||All Admission Intakes in the 2019-2020 Academic Year|